cloudnative-pg/cloudnative-pg/docs/src/production_readiness.md

 ## Know how to perform some debugging steps

 You should know the basics of inspecting your CloudNativePG clusters and the operator.
-The Troubleshooting documentation includes some basic steps.
-It would be recommendable that you install the suggested tools in this section:
+The [Troubleshooting documentation](https://cloudnative-pg.io/documentation/current/troubleshooting) includes some basic steps.
+It is recommended that you install the suggested tools in this section:

 See [troubleshooting tools](https://cloudnative-pg.io/documentation/current/troubleshooting/#before-you-start).